 ... demand for a product increases when the price of its complements decreases.
 In general, a company’s strategic interest is going to be to get the price of their complements as low as possible.
 The lowest theoretically sustainable price would be the “commodity price” — the price that arises when you have a bunch of competitors offering indistinguishable goods.
 So: Smart companies try to commoditize their products' complements.

 The real question is: what is the commodity?
-It seems like code is the commodity – if AWS and everyone else can offer the same service as your open-source company (see ElasticSearch), then it is a commodity.
-In fact, in obvious form, when Elastic made its license less permissive, AWS came out as the hero for forking and committing to a completely open ecosystem.
+It seems like code is the commodity – if AWS and everyone else can offer the same service as your open-source company (see ElasticSearch), it is a commodity.
+In fact, in conspicuous form, when Elastic made its license less permissive, AWS came out as the hero for forking and committing to a completely open ecosystem.

 AWS is trying to sell more compute.
 Google is just trying to drive more web traffic to Search.
 Facebook is just trying to land more impressions across its applications.
-Flywheels that create that much consumer surplus are really hard to stop (and maybe that's OK?).
+Flywheels that create that much consumer surplus are hard to stop (and maybe that's OK?).

 Of course, the risk every product faces is becoming a commodity itself.
 Maybe that's why clouds are so quick to dismiss multi-cloud.
 Are the core offerings that different?
 Of course, there's an intentional lock-in-like identity, but I wonder if that will ever change.